 How to Check Soil Temperatures

-Simply push either thermometer a few inches into the soil, and wait about a minute until the reading is stable.
+Check the soil temperature before you transplant your vegetable seedlings and starts.
+Vegetables need specific soil temperatures to grow properly, as Tricia mentions in our video on Planting Vegetables.Simply push either thermometer a few inches into the soil, and wait about a minute until the reading is stable.
 Keep an eye on the weather forecast too.
 Remember, you want the soil to be at the most conducive temperature and have a good chance of maintaining that temperature.
 You can control the soil temperature to some extent -- tips for that below.

 How to Raise Soil Temperatures

 Before you plant, you can warm up the soil temperature by spreading a layer of Thermal Green Mulching Film.
 Then plant through holes cut in the film, or remove it altogether at planting time.
 If a drop in temperature occurs after the seedlings are planted, protect them with floating row covers that will allow rain and sunlight to get through to the transplants.
 Here's the scoop on how to choose and use row covers.

 Give your transplants the right soil temperatures and they'll reward you with their best crops!